soulfood77/JavaScript-HW-2017/5_NodeJS/_NodeJS_Notes.md

     > browse [npmjs.com](https://www.npmjs.com/)

-    - **Fetch** - api from browser (from HTML5) which replaces the XHR object - makes HTTP requests easier.
+    - **Fetch** - api from browser (from HTML5) which replaces the XHR object - makes HTTP requests easier, native to JavaScript, works with promises.
 Because it's not part of the JavaScript standard, it's not accessible in Node.js.
 But can be downloaded and installed with NPM.

     ```js
     const fetch = require(node-fetch);